Anaximandr0s/mdkNetScan/README.md

 ## How it works
 - ### Scan all, common, or range ports
-Sends a TCP SYN packet to the destination on the defined port.
-If the port is open, it uses a function (`get_service_name`) to determine the service running on the port.
-This function utilizes the `socket` library to retrieve the service name associated with the given port.
+Sends a TCP SYN packet to the destination on the defined port using threads for each port, enhancing the scanning speed.
+If the port is open, it utilizes a function (`get_service_name`) to determine the service running on the port.
+The get_service_name function leverages the (`socket`)socket library to retrieve the service name associated with the given port.
 If the service name is found, it is printed; otherwise, it is labeled as "Unknown Service."
+This threaded approach allows for a more efficient and rapid scan of multiple ports.

 - ### Discover hosts in network
 Uses the router's IP as a base to map all possible IPs.
 You can specify the protocol used (ICMP, ARP) to send a packet to each IP and waits for a response.
 If it receives any response, it saves the IP of the online host.
 When it finishes checking all hosts, it prints all online hosts.